-The Audit and Management Engagement Committee comprises all five current non-executive directors.
+The Audit and Management Engagement Committee comprises all five current non-executive Directors.
 Details of the experience and qualifications of the Directors are set out on page 17.
 The Board is satisfied that all members of the Committee have a sufficient level of recent and relevant financial experience.
-The Committee was chaired throughout the year by Lynn Ruddick.
+The Committee was chaired during part of the year by Lynn Ruddick and then latterly by Allister Langlands, who was appointed Chairman of the Committee from 1 March 2015.